melhuet/web-components-rd/build-web-component/README.md

 # How to add a new component

-- Create a folder with component name
+- Create a folder with component name in `elements`
 - Entry file should be `index.js`
 - Add an script entry in package.json like: